tubalmartin/riloadr/README.md

 ## 3. jQuery version

-If you already use jQuery in a project, save some bytes and use the jQuery version of Riloadr.
+If you already use jQuery in a project, save some bytes and use the jQuery version of Riloadr (riloadr.jquery.js & riloadr.jquery.min.js).
 Same performance, same behavior!
 jQuery 1.3.2+ recommended!

 <a name="demos"></a>